rotationalio/rotational.io/content/en/blog/2024-11-06-hmac-verification-tokens.md

 }
 ```

 The message is marshalled into a binary form, then a rand secret key is generated and used to create the HMAC signature along with a SHA256 hash.
-This signature is stored alongside the message and the ID and the secret are concatened together to send to the recipient.
+This signature is stored alongside the message and the ID and the secret are concatenated together to send to the recipient.

 You should store the `SignedMessage` in your database for retrieval later.
 I use the `Scanner` and `Valuer` interface for this, storing a binary representation of the signed message as a BLOB.
 This allows me to include the `nonce` and the `signature` in the binary data without worrying about exporting those fields.
 Just remember, you need to index on the `ID` field, so store that separately!